DiljotSG/windows-dev-env/SETUP.md

 ```powershell
 Invoke-Expression (oh-my-posh --init --shell pwsh --config "$(scoop prefix oh-my-posh)/themes/zash.omp.json")
 ```
-This is using the `zash` theme, replace that with any theme of your liking.
+This will use the `zash` theme, replace that with any theme of your liking.
 Run `Get-PoshThemes` to see a list of availiable themes.